MRRL Hall of Fame

 In a recent MRRL interview, Andy Abraham stated that Ironwood’s local station WJMS was “pretty progressive for being that far north.”
 Besides broadcasting rock and roll, the station had a regular band called the WJMS Barnyard Ramblers that played live on Saturday mornings, sponsored by the Brookdale Dairy.
 Abraham said that the group played mostly country music, but they were versatile and also performed some early rockabilly tunes.
 Andy got to know the band members, especially the guitar players, and watching the Barnyard Ramblers planted the seed that eventually led to Abraham joining his first band.

-The Galaxies: (L to R) Danny Sullivan, Greg Winn, Bernie Michelli, and Andy Abraham.
+(L to R) Danny Sullivan, Greg Winn, Bernie Michelli, and Andy Abraham.

 That opportunity would present itself just across the Montreal River in Ironwood in 1958.
 Ironwood native Greg Winn received a guitar for his birthday during his junior year at St. Ambrose High School.
 Winn had attended the seminary as a youngster, intending to become a priest, but changed his mind and returned to Ironwood.
 The area had a lot of good guitar players and teachers and Winn picked up some basic chords and taught himself to play.
 Things started to come together when his classmate and good friend, Danny Sullivan, also got a guitar.